-How are you going to make decisions going forward once you have a position?
+How are you going to make decisions going forward once you have your Bitcoin?

 So how do you do this without a lot of experience?

-The single most important question to ask yourself before starting to trade is this: what is the underlying reason for trading in the first place?
+The single most important question to ask yourself before starting as a crypto trader is this: what is the underlying reason for trading in the first place?

 Don’t skip this step.

-It seems superficial at first, but once you are completely honest with yourself, you can understand your decisions, the emotional triggers and plan your path accordingly.
+It seems superficial at first, but complete honesty with yourself is key.
+It helps you understand your decisions, the emotional triggers, and how to plan your path accordingly.

 The market is ruthless in uncovering your deepest fears and insecurities about money.
-So by acknowledging them up front, you are on the path to self-mastery, meaning you are not guided exclusively by emotional decision-making.
+So by acknowledging them upfront, you are on the path to self-mastery.
+This means you’re not guided exclusively by emotional decision-making.
 You’re not being sold.

 Write this reason down.
 It will come in handy later.